 - To allow dentures or implants to be fitted

 In this guide, we'll explain what to expect when you have a tooth taken out.
 Many people worry about tooth extraction pain, but the good news is that modern anesthetic techniques make it as comfortable as possible.
 You'll feel a bit sore afterwards, but we have some advice for aiding healing and recovery after an extraction.

 Table of contents

 Let's look first at the main reasons why a dentist may extract a tooth.
 You can discuss your situation with your dentist to get his or her professional opinion on the condition of your teeth.
 This procedure is not reversible, so be sure to raise any doubts you have before going ahead.

-Wisdom teeth, also known as ‘third molars’, cause problems for many people because our mouths simply don’t have space to accommodate them.
+- Wisdom tooth extraction: Wisdom teeth, also known as ‘third molars', cause problems for many people because our mouths simply don't have space to accommodate them.

-If you’re getting braces to correct tooth misalignment, you might first need to have one or more teeth removed.
+- Teeth straightening: If you're getting braces to correct tooth misalignment, you might first need to have one or more teeth removed.
 This frees up some space in your mouth for your other teeth to move into.

 How are teeth removed?

 There are different ways required to remove teeth, depending on if you need a routine extraction or a surgical extraction.
 Let's have a look at the different types of extraction now.